 Students benefit by attending professional conferences alongside their professor-mentors or by learning first-hand about verifiable methods.
 They sometimes assist with a professor’s experiments or data collection, or collaborate through guided summer research grants.
 Some leave Saint Rose as co-authors of published papers.

 Here is a look at one professor’s current work:

-Ross Krawczyk, assistant professor of psychology; licensed clinical psychologist in private practice; primary investigator, Saint Rose Body Image and Obesity Lab; Ph.D., clinical psychology, University of South Florida
+Ross Krawczyk, associate professor of psychology; licensed clinical psychologist in private practice; primary investigator, Saint Rose Body Image and Obesity Lab; Ph.D., clinical psychology, University of South Florida

 Joined Saint Rose faculty: 2013